roadiz/core-bundle-dev-app/README.md

 - `vendor/bin/monorepo-builder merge`: Makes sure all your packages deps are in development repository and
 - `vendor/bin/monorepo-builder validate`: Make sure all your packages use the same version
 - `vendor/bin/monorepo-builder release patch --dry-run`: List all steps to do when release a new tag (do not actually perform this when using GitFlow)

+### Use Frankenphp

+Roadiz can be run with frankenphp for use it you need to override services `app`, `nginx` and `varnish` in `compose.override.yml`

+You need to use the target `php-dev-franken` present in the `Dockerfile`.
+We use `dunglas/frankenphp` image with the tag of your version of php and the tag bookworm

+If you use frankenphp you can remove `docker/varnish` and `docker/nginx` folders